Obituary of Dr. Marvin Efron

 Memorials may be made to SC Commission for the Blind Foundation Attn: Randy Herald 1430 Confederate Ave.
 Columbia, SC.
 29201.

-To send flowers to the family of Dr. Marvin Efron, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Dr. Marvin Efron, please visit Tribute Store